 I’ve used quite a few WordPress Hosting providers both for my own projects and for clients.
-Here’s the main 4 companies that I’ve used & really liked.
+Here are the 4 main companies that I’ve used & really liked.
 I receive customer referral fees, but all the data & opinion is based on my professional experience.

 |Name||Best if you want…||Features!|

 |InMotion||…high-performance & independent-owned w/ great customer support.||See Features.|

 |SiteGround||…high-speed w/ global data centers & developer-friendly features.||See Features.|

 |Bluehost||…name-brand hosting w/ good support & full product suite.||See Features.|